Updated: Feb 7

-One of the most common things I get asked from IC sufferers is, “How can I reduce the risk of flaring after having sex with my partner?”
+One of the most common things I get asked from Interstitial Cystitis (IC) sufferers is, “How can I reduce the risk of flaring after having sex with my partner?”

 IC affects many aspects of a person’s daily life.
 From following a restrictive diet to limiting time away from home, it has many effects on quality of life.
 Sexual function is one of the biggest aspects of a person’s life that is affected by IC.
 In this post I will be discussing how IC/BPS and sexual dysfunction correlate as well as how to prevent a flare up of symptoms after sexual activity.

 In a survey conducted by the Interstitial Cystitis Association, at least 90% of respondents (not able to find total # of respondents on ICA website) reported that their IC has kept them from sharing intimacy with their partner.
 Two studies comparing sexual dysfunction among women with IC and women without IC concluded those with IC have significantly more sexual dysfunction than those without IC.
 Many people with IC have pain with penetration, intercourse or orgasm, and sexual activity may cause a flare in the hours or day following the act.

 Sexual dysfunction is not limited to just females.
 Men who have IC also experience perineal, urethral, testicular, and ejaculatory pain as well as erectile dysfunction and low libido.
 In women, sexual pain often results from IC/BPS, vaginitis, vestibulodynia and pelvic floor dysfunction.

 Sexual dysfunction has a detrimental effect on quality of life in people suffering from IC.
 Consistent symptoms following sexual activity can lead to low sexual desire, poor self image, strain/tension in a relationship, avoidance, depression and feelings of guilt and inadequacy.

 What causes it?